mobjohnson/bewd_ta_prep/class14/final_project_thoughts.md

 ## Does the appearance of my app matter?

-You should demonstrate what you have learned in Back end Web Development.
+You should demonstrate what you have learned in Back End Web Development.
 Functionality is key.

 But, you are going to want to email the URL for your app to your friends.
 Your app will be judged by others by both functionality and appearance, so budget your time to make sure you add some color and cat images!